ctf0/PHP-Namespace-Resolver/README.md

 - apply pending PRs
 - remove `Highlight` cmnds and settings as most of the time they aren't accurate
 - generate name space should work correctly for both root & sub dirs, if u have issues plz open a ticket.
+- expose an API for other extensions to use